Understanding Securitised Debt Instruments (SDIs): Definition, Investment Opportunities, Risks And Challenges

 Within the Indian financial landscape, SDIs have blossomed into an alternative investment option.
 This allows users to diversify their portfolios beyond traditional stocks and bonds.
 Among the notable forms of SDIs is the investment option of Mortgage-Backed Securities (MBS).
 Here, home loans are bundled into securities sold to investors, who get money back as interest payments from homes.
 This view opens the door to a variety that goes beyond traditional assets.

-A report says that loan securitisation volumes in the last quarter of FY 22-23 grew by more than 50%, totalling more than INR 50,000 crore.
+A report says that loan securitisation volumes in the last quarter of FY 22-23 grew by more than 50%, totalling more than INR 50,000 crore1.
 Last fiscal year, securitising of loan assets touched a total of INR 1.35 lakh crore.
 In 2021, this number was about INR 0.90 lakh crore.

 The standard retail Mortgage-Backed Securitisation (MBS) market accounted for 40% of the overall loan securitisation volumes.
 Commercial vehicle (CV-25%), Gold (10%), and two-wheeler (2%) loans continued to be significant asset segments under Asset-Backed Securitisation (ABS).
 In the last quarter of fiscal 2022, microfinance loans rose, making up 10% of the total amount.
 This amount is much lower than in developed economies, where debt securities comprise 60% of the corporate debt market.